Skip to Main Content

 Responsible Metrics Twitter @ResMetrics

 **Please click on any word that is a link, to find out more about it in the accompanying glossary or in a further source of information.**

-If you have a subject specific question - get in touch with your subject librarian.
+If you have a subject specific question contact your Liaison Librarian.

 "Cited by" from CrossRef

 Take a look at the metrics for a journal article on PLOS.
 They display "cited by" data from numerous sources, including CrossRef.
 Publishers who are members of CrossRef (including Wiley, for example) may display their citation metrics.